fed/blog-11ty/content/blog/making-sense-out-of-context.md

 ---
 title: Making sense out of context
-description: Learn how the this keyword works, and the different ways in which contexts are bound on function calls.
 date: 2016-12-30
+spoiler: Learn how the this keyword works, and the different ways in which contexts are bound on function calls.
-tags: javascript
+category: javascript
 ---

 The `this` keyword is probably one of the most misunderstood aspects of JavaScript.
 At the root of it for me, it allows us to reuse